It is the very error of the moon; She comes more nearer earth than she was wont, And makes men mad.

 Cigars are strictly forbidden on the moon colony because Artemis has followed the life-support practices of the old Apollo missions by having an atmosphere of pure oxygen at ⅓ rd earth atmosphere (sea level).
 This avoids the need to transport nitrogen gas cylinders from earth.
 The pure oxygen atmosphere means that naked flames of any kind are strictly forbidden because any kind of fire would quickly spread throughout the whole city complex.

 For this reason, most lunar accommodations are devoid of kitchen facilities.
 Cooking is performed in special facilities with their own life-support systems that are isolated from the rest of Artemis.
-Some rather seedy, but wealthy businessmen, can afford to have accommodation with separate life support systems – so that they can smoke cigars whenever the need arises.
+Some rather seedy, but wealthy businessmen, can afford to have an accommodation with separate life support systems – so that they can smoke cigars whenever the need arises.
 Her smuggling activities bring Jazz into contact with such people.

 A Promising Premise

-When Artemis was first built by the KSC there was the need for aluminium for construction purposes and to provide a combustant for solid-fuel rocket engines.
+When Artemis was first built by the KSC there was the need for aluminium for construction and to provide a combustant for solid-fuel rocket engines.
 So the KSC signed a perpetual agreement with the Sanchez smelter corporation for aluminium production using the mineral anorthite which is plentiful on the lunar surface.
 In this agreement, Artemis would provide Sanchez with electricity at no cost from their two nuclear power plants which produce excess electricity to the needs of Artemis itself.

 In return, this agreement stated that Sanchez would provide Artemis with oxygen at no cost in exchange for the electricity.
 The oxygen was a by-product aluminium smelting and was piped directly from the Sanchez facility to Artemis.
 Another by-product of smelting anorthite is silica, which was used by Queensland Glass Manufacturing company to produce the glass required for the construction of Artemis.